-Why it could be T-Pain: Aside from the fact that they sound exactly alike?
+Why it’s definitely T-Pain: Aside from the fact that they sound exactly alike?
 Seriously, watch his viral Tiny Desk performance from 2014.
 Here he is singing the national anthem.
 He was at the top of his game in the mid-2000s, known for his use of auto-tune, so some people didn’t see him as a “real” singer.

-Why it may not be T-Pain: This is another where every clue just lines up.
+Why it might not be T-Pain: This is another where every clue just lines up.
 Plus, his voice (even without auto-tune) is pretty unmistakable.